sayan365/student-management-system/README.md

 - Create a branch with descriptive naming (e.g., feature/new-feature).
 - Make your changes and create a pull request.
 ### 📄 License
-This project is licensed under the MIT License - see the LICENSE file for more details.
+This open-source project is available under the [MIT License](LICENSE).